 Hack: Use sticky notes creatively as placeholders and reminders for temporary tasks or collection items.

-If you like to bring your bullet journal with you all the time this little hack here is a great idea to make sure you always have a pen at hand.
+If you like to take your bullet journal with you all the time this little hack here is a great idea to make sure you always have a pen at hand.

 With hot glue, a binder clip, and a piece of an elastic band, you can create this pen holder.